 - Rats can squeeze through holes the size of a quarter, and mice can fit through holes as small as a dime.

 Information is your greatest weapon in the fight against rodents, so download our free report, RATS!
-Your Guide to Avoiding Rodents Like the Plaque, to strengthen your defense.
+A Guide to Avoiding Rodents at Your Business, to strengthen your defense.

 2Robert M. Corrigan, “Rodent Control.”